Frequently Asked Questions

 How much time will I be expected to commit to the program?

-Students are asked to contact their mentor at least once a month.
-This can be done by phone, email, Skype or in-person meetings, whatever is conducive to you and your mentor’s schedule.
-At times you may not have anything pressing to talk about, yet it’s highly recommended that you remain in contact with your mentor monthly so they are aware of what’s going on with you!
+Students are asked to contact their Mentor at least once a month.
+This can be done by phone, email, video chat (Skype, FaceTime) or in-person meetings, whatever is conducive to you and your Mentor's schedule.
+Please note: It is strongly recommended to meet with your Mentor at least twice per fall & spring semester.

-- Internship and job search strategies
+Internship and job search strategies

-- Etiquette and networking dinner
+Etiquette and networking dinner

-How do I apply?
+How/When do I apply?

 Will I be paired with someone in my field of interest?

-Oftentimes mentors select students who share similar interests based on information provided on the application.
+Oftentimes Mentors select students who share similar interests based on information provided on the application.
 Sometimes it is not an exact match, but the individual chosen is able to serve as an informational resource on a variety of topics.

-When will I be paired up with my mentor?
+When will I be paired up with my Mentor?

 We encourage you to ensure your profile is completed as thoroughly as possible and has been reviewed prior to applying.
-If your major and/or career interests change while you are waiting to be matched, please contact Sarah Brinker-Good, Xavier Mentor Program Coordinator.
+If your major and/or career interests change while you are waiting to be matched, please contact Sarah Brinker-Good, Assistant Director, Mentoring & Assessment.

 What will happen once I am selected?

-Will my mentor get me a job/internship?
+Will my Mentor get me a job/internship?